sidekiq/sidekiq/docs/Ent-7.0-Upgrade.md

 Sidekiq 7.0's new Embedding support required substantial refactoring of Enterprise internals.
 I've tried to maintain compatibility where possible.

+## Unique Locks in Version 7.0.4

+Sidekiq Enterprise v7.0.4 accidentally broke data compatibility with unique locks set by previous versions.
+You may see duplicate jobs for a short period until the new-style locks are populated in Redis.

 ## Version Support

 - Redis 6.2+ is now required